sbarex/SourceCodeSyntaxHighlight/README.md

 - .dart
 - common images (.jpg, .gif, .png)
 - ...
+On _**MacOS 11 Big Sur**, the system finally allows you to manage these previously unauthorized extensions_:
+- .plist

 It's likely that I didn't associate all the possible extensions managed by `highlight`.